moromin/PFC-balancer/README.md

 # PFC-balancer
 PFC-balancer is a microservice that allows you to create and retrieve information about foods and recipes based on them.

+This service was created with reference to [mercari-microservices-example](https://github.com/mercari/mercari-microservices-example).

 ```mermaid
 graph LR;
     A(gateway) --> B(auth)